LouisKottmann/emacs-baboon/README.md

 Then use `nohup emacsclient -c &` to enter a session.

-or, a bit better (but hard to rememeber): run `emacsclient -c -n -a "" -F "((fullscreen . maximized))"` it will start the daemon if necessary and run itself daemonized
+or, a bit better (but hard to remember): run `emacsclient -c -n -a "" -F "((fullscreen . maximized))"` it will start the daemon if necessary and run itself daemonized